Already have labs? Get a free clinical review Upload now

 3) higher-intensity lifting can increase fatty acid use after training

 That “afterward” piece matters because strength training creates a recovery cost.
-Your body spends energy restoring muscle tissue and replenishing fuel, and that can support fat loss over time when total weekly energy intake stays controlled.
+Your body spends energy restoring muscle tissue and replenishing fuel, and that can contribute at the margins over time, especially when your overall program and nutrition are consistent.

 4) resistance training helps you keep muscle while dieting